Some Funds Stay Too Close to Home

 The point of active management is to find a fund manager whose strategy and/or stock-picking abilities will lead to long-term outperformance or at least make for a smoother ride than one could get by buying a cheap, well-diversified index fund.
 Unfortunately, actively managed funds that are tied too closely to their benchmarks can find outperformance and muted volatility harder to come by.
 Tying sector weights to those of the benchmark puts pressure on a manager to outperform with good stock picks, which is all the more difficult with active-management expenses tacked on top.
 Federated Stock (FSTKX), which ties its sector weights to those of the S&P 500/Citigroup Value Index, demonstrates as much.
 The fund has consistently lagged its benchmark and its typical large-value peer.
 It's not clear that untying its sector weights would improve performance, but hewing so closely to the benchmark has been detrimental, as manager Kevin McCloskey's picks have often been wide of the mark and the fund has above-average expenses.

-Marta Norton does not own shares in any of the securities mentioned above.
+Marta Norton does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.